Scalingo/documentation/_posts/platform/app/2000-01-01-slugignore.md

 ## Definition

-The `.slugignore` file allows you to select files and directory which won't be include in the image after the build of your application.
-When you have heavy build dependencies, you often don't need them after the build, so why keeping them?
-They would slow down your application starting duration.
+The `.slugignore` file allows you to list files and directories that should not be included in the image after the build of your application.
+When you have heavy build dependencies, you often don't need them after the build, so why keep them?
+They would only slow down your application's boot time.

 ## Usage

-You need to create a `.slugignore` file at the root of your project containing on each line the name of a file or directory you want to exclude from your image.
+Create a `.slugignore` file at the root of your project containing on each line the name of a file or directory you want to exclude from your image.

 {% note %}
 This file is interpreted by Bash.
 You can use some wildcards such as `*.txt`.